ChunMinChang/blog/_posts/2017-12-23-audio-debugging-kit.md

 ## Future Plan

-There are several tasks I believe it could ease my life as a developer:
+There are several ideas I believe it could ease my life as a developer:
 - Virtual Audio Device
-  - Something like [Soundflower][soundflower] but it's cross-platform and provides APIs to install/uninstall devices dynamically.
+  - Something like [Soundflower][soundflower] but it's cross-platform and provides APIs to install/uninstall devices or access the buffer data for analysis.
-- Powerful Command Sets(cross-platform)
+- Cross-platform Commands Warpper providing functions like
-  - To disable/enable audio devices.
+  - Disable/Enable audio devices.
-  - Audio sample generator(by FFmpeg?)
+  - Generate audio samples(by FFmpeg?)

 [aboutsupport]: ../images/posts/media-on-Firefox-aboutsupport.png "Troubleshooting Information"
 [deviceselector]: ../images/posts/device-selector.png "Device selector"